simara-svatopluk/ddd-course/3-model/model.md

 This has some practical consequences.
 A unique entity must be only one in the system, stored as one piece of memory.
 When we compare entities, we have to compare only their identities.
-If the identity is same, the entity is same.
+If the identity is the same, the entity is the same.

 ## Value Object